eugdeca/Underwater-Systems-Project/README.md

 ### 2. Bathymetry-Based Motion Planning (RRT)
 Once the exploration is complete and the OccupancyGrid map is published, the obstacle avoidance task begins.
-* **RRT Algorithm:** Path planning is handled by the Rapidly-exploring Random Tree (RRT) algorithm, chosen for its computational efficiency.
+* **RRT Algorithm:** path planning is handled by the Rapidly-exploring Random Tree (RRT) algorithm, chosen for its computational efficiency.
-* **Obstacle Inflation:** To ensure maximum safety, all detected obstacles are inflated by 1 meter in all directions, safely accommodating the AUV's physical dimensions.
+* **Obstacle Inflation:** to ensure maximum safety, all detected obstacles are inflated by 1 meter in all directions, safely accommodating the AUV's physical dimensions.
-* **Path Smoothing:** The resulting raw path is optimized using B-spline curves, allowing for fluid navigation without sharp turns that could destabilize the vehicle.
+* **Path Smoothing:** the resulting raw path is optimized using B-spline curves, allowing for fluid navigation without sharp turns that could destabilize the vehicle.

 >